kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 \(E\) Any request by the public agency to exclude a class of carriers from the requirement to collect the PFC is reasonable, not arbitrary, nondiscriminatory, and otherwise complies with the law; and

-\(F\) The consultation and public comment processes complied with §[[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.23   Consultation with air carriers and foreign air carriers.|§158.23]] and 158.24.
+\(F\) The consultation and public comment processes complied with [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.23   Consultation with air carriers and foreign air carriers.|§§158.23]] and 158.24.

 \(2\) The FAA will also make a determination regarding the public agency's compliance with 49 U.S.C.
 47524 and 47526 governing airport noise and access restrictions and 49 U.S.C.
 47107(b) governing the use of airport revenue.
 Finally, the FAA will review all comments filed during the air carrier consultation and public comment processes.